What is INDYCAR?

-- First and only motorsport to embrace ethanol, which burns cleaner, resulting in less pollution released into the environment.
+- First motorsport to embrace ethanol, which burns cleaner, resulting in less pollution released into the environment.

 - Firestone Racing has made the switch from traditional lead wheels to the 3M Wheel Weight System, constructed of non-lead composite materials for reduced environmental impact.

 - Safety-Kleen is the official environmental service supplier of INDYCAR, providing safe and environmentally-responsible disposal of automotive liquids at both the track and team race shops.

 - Tracks such as Indianapolis Motor Speedway, Sonoma Raceway and Pocono Raceway continue to work to reduce their carbon footprint though efforts such as recycling, water conservation and solar power.

 - More than 85 percent of the Verizon IndyCar Series’ marketing materials are produced on recycled, partially recovered post-consumer waste materials or paper certified by a third-party environmental auditor.